 IN THIS ARTICLE

 Bacteria (Clostridium difficile, Salmonella, Shigella, and Campylobacter, and E coli)

 Bacteria may cause gastroenteritis directly by infecting the lining of the stomach and intestine.
 Some bacteria such as Staphylococcus aureus produce a toxin that is the cause of the symptoms.
-Staph is a common type of food poisoning.
+Staph is a common cause of food poisoning.

 Escherichia coli infection can cause significant complications.
 E. coli O157:H7 (one type of the bacteria) can cause complications in approximately 10% of affected individuals (for example, kidney failure in children [hemolytic-uremic syndrome or HUS], bloody diarrhea, and thrombotic thrombocytopenic purpura [TTP] in the elderly.